stride3d/stride-docs/en/contributors/website/deployment-azure.md

 # Deployment Azure

+We have tested [different deployment](deployment.md) options and decided for the following one.

 - [Step-by-Step Guide to Deploying Azure Web Apps (Windows) with IIS](#step-by-step-guide-to-deploying-azure-web-apps-windows-with-iis)
   - [Setting up a new Azure Web App (Windows) with IIS](#setting-up-a-new-azure-web-app-windows-with-iis)
   - [Adjusting the Web App Configuration](#adjusting-the-web-app-configuration)